Book Book Your Stay

 Deer Hollow Winter Recreation Area

 Deer Hollow Winter Recreation Area is a designated winter recreation site in Dixie National Forest near Duck Creek Village along Highway 14.
-It is the go-to spot for cross-country skiing and snowshoeing when you want a structured winter outing that does not require a snowmobile or a ski resort lift ticket.

 • Cross-country skiing - groomed trails through meadows and forest, suitable for beginners and intermediate skiers